robeden/uds-proxy/README.md

 # uds-proxy

-UNIX domain socket proxy for debugging
+This is test project which proxies UNIX domain sockets, intended for debugging purposes.